python-ldap/python-ldap/Doc/faq.rst

     providing the full functionality.

-**Q**: My script bound to MS Active Directory but a a search operation results in the exception :exc:`ldap.OPERATIONS_ERROR` with the diagnostic messages text “In order to perform this operation a successful bind must be completed on the connection.”
+**Q**: My script bound to MS Active Directory but a a search operation results in the exception :exc:`ldap.OPERATIONS_ERROR` with the diagnostic message text *“In order to perform this operation a successful bind must be completed on the connection.”* Alternatively, a Samba 4 AD returns the diagnostic message *"Operation unavailable without authentication"*.
 What's happening here?

     **A**: When searching from the domain level, MS AD returns referrals (search continuations) for some objects to indicate to the client where to look for these objects.